 - The technology is well understood by experts and the general populace.

 - Construction of wells is often done in rocky areas.
-It will require less strengthening materials like rods, stones, etc.
+It will require fewer strengthening materials like rods, stones, etc.

 - Artificial groundwater recharge ensures there is water all-year-round for agricultural purposes.